In this article, you'll learn the following:

 London Pride

-The iconic London Pride is among the UK’s most popular, celebrated annually by thousands of colourfully-clad revellers.
+London Pride is among the UK’s most popular, celebrated annually by thousands of colourfully-clad revellers.
 The parade starts with floats, flags and balloons.
-It starts at Hyde Park Corner and ends at Whitehall Palace.
-Afterwards, it’s you can head to one of the many stage areas for more fun and celebration:
+It begins at Park Lane and finishes at Whitehall Palace.
+Afterwards, head to one of the many stage areas for more fun and celebration:

 - Golden Square, Soho